Xiapu

 Xiapu (霞浦 (Xiápǔ); Foochow Romanized: Hà-puō) is a county in the municipal region of Ningde, Fujian, People's Republic of China, located along a stretch of East China Sea coast, with many harbours and islands.
 It is bordered by Fuding City and Zherong County to the north, Fu'an City and Ningde's urban area to the west, and Luoyuan County, Fuzhou and the Matsu Islands of Lienchiang County, Republic of China (Taiwan) to the south.

-Xiapu is famous among landscapes lover photographers.
+Xiapu is famous among lovers of landscape photography.